 Analogy with C major and A minor

 It's exactly the same if you improvise with the scale of A natural minor over a chord progression in the key of C major.
-The over-riding quality will still be major and not minor as long as the chords are making sure that the key (and tonal centre) is always C major.
+The over-riding quality will still be major and not minor as long as the chords are making sure that the key (and tonal centre) is heard as C major.
 Again, the notes will fit because A natural minor (like G Mixolydian) has exactly the same notes as C major - just starting from a different place.
 But the end result will be heard as C major, not A minor, unless the A minor chord is sustained long enough to be heard as a new tonal centre by default.